any-docs/css/content/guides/box_alignment/overview/index.md

 ### Baseline alignment

 **Baseline alignment** is the relationship among the baselines of multiple alignment subjects within an alignment context.
-The Baseline alignment {{cssxref("baseline-position")}} keywords are used to align the baselines of boxes across a group of alignment subjects.
+The Baseline alignment `baseline-position` keywords are used to align the baselines of boxes across a group of alignment subjects.
 They can be used as values for content alignment with `justify-content` and `align-content` and self-alignment with `justify-self` and `align-self`.

 - `baseline`
 - `first baseline`